A Moon Orbiting Nothing

 WarningIdealizations

 Two-body + Hill-criterion treatment; no long-term resonant effects.
-The paper uses the same conservative 1/3-Hill stability bound.
+The paper adopts the Domingos (2006) 0.49 R_Hill prograde stability ceiling and a conservative 0.20 R_Hill detectability fiducial.